shabin5785/Golang_notes/GO_Notes_1.md

 - a good example of interface is the reader interface, that is implemented by all types that has data to be consumed

 - when we run the code, its runs inside a default go routine.

+- by default go scheduler runs on a single cpu.
+THe scheduler runs the go rountines by allocating time slices to them